 – TCB” questionnaire was used in this study.
 Its first part enabled to know the students expectancy for teachers’ both nonverbal immediacy and nonverbal non-immediacy.
 The second part of this questionnaire contains questions enabling to rate the students’ expectation for verbal teachers’ behaviors.
 An analysis of the obtained results revealed four significant differences in the degree of the students’ expectations for nonverbal behaviors of the teachers.
 It was also found that the students want their teachers to show seven attitudes being indicators of their nonverbal immediacy.
 The obtained results revealed also that the students rather do not accept touching them by the teachers.
 In case of verbal behaviors, the students want to see teachers’ verbal immediacy and clarity of teaching the students expect from their teachers some behaviors pointing their nonverbal immediacy.
 They more accept the teachers who are smiling to the whole group, and not to the particular person.
 On the other side, the students do not accept touching.
 Students also expect for their teachers verbal immediacy, clarity and matter-of-factness.
 Differences between mean degrees of intensity the first and second year student’s expectation proved to be statistically significant for four behaviors.Pages: 04-10 | 357 Views 62 DownloadsDownload Full Article:

 How to cite this article:

-Aleksander Sztejnberg and Tadeusz Leszek Jasiński.
+Aleksander Sztejnberg, Tadeusz Leszek Jasiński.
 Physical education students’ expectation towards the teachers’ nonverbal and verbal behaviors during classes.
-International Journal of Physical Education, Sports and Health.
-2020; 7(1): 04-10.
+Int J Phys Educ Sports Health 2020;7(1):04-10.